THIS TOPIC APPLIES TO:SQL Server 2016Power BI Report Server

 Test the report server and web portal virtual directories by opening a browser and typing in the URL address.
 For more information, see Verify a Reporting Services Installation.

 Test reports and verify they contain the data you expect.
 Review data source information to see whether the data source connection information is still specified.
-The report server uses the SQL Server 2017 report object model when processing and rendering reports, but it does not replace SQL Server 2008, SQL Server 2008 R2, SQL Server 2012, or SQL Server 2014 constructs with new report definition language elements.
-To learn more about how existing reports run on a SQL Server 2017 report server, see Upgrade Reports.
+The report server uses the report object model when processing and rendering reports, but it does not replace SQL Server 2008, SQL Server 2008 R2, SQL Server 2012, or SQL Server 2014 constructs with new report definition language elements.
+To learn more about how existing reports run on a new version of your report server, see Upgrade Reports.

-Once you have successfully migrated your report server to a SQL Server 2017 Reporting Services instance, you might want to perform the following steps to remove programs and files that are no longer necessary.
+Once you have successfully migrated your report server to a new instance, you might want to perform the following steps to remove programs and files that are no longer necessary.

 Uninstall the previous version of Reporting Services if you no longer need it.
 This step does not delete the following items, but you can manually remove them if you no longer need them: